-Dr. German Gonzalez joined the Georgia Department of Health as Medical Epidemiologist and Director of the Office of Epidemiology for the Fulton County Board of Health.
-Previously, Dr. Gonzalez was at the Florida Department of Health as the Health Executive Medical Director, Bureau of Epidemiology, Division of Disease Control and Health Protection and has direct oversee of the Infectious Disease Prevention and Investigations (IDP&I) Section operations.
-In this role, Dr. Gonzalez oversees the acute disease team, food and water disease program, vector borne and zoonotic program, healthcare associated infection program, the FL Epidemiology Intelligence Service Fellowship (FL EIS), and serves as senior medical epidemiologist as well.
-Previously, he was the Disease Response and Control Manager / Senior Epidemiologist for the Whatcom County Health Department in Bellingham, WA for three years, and the Infectious Diseases and Epidemiology Unit Director and Medical Epidemiologist for the North Central Health District for nine years.
-Dr. Gonzalez earned his medical degree from the National University of Colombia.
+Dr. German Gonzalez joined the Great Lakes Inter-Tribal Council (GLITC) as the Great Lakes Inter-Tribal Epidemiology Center Director and Medical Epidemiologist, where he is responsible for planning and implementing technical assistance, public health practice, research and epidemiological support services to Tribes and urban Native American health programs in a three-state region (Wisconsin, Minnesota and Michigan).
+Dr. Gonzalez came from the Georgia Department of Health (GDPH) where he served as Medical Epidemiologist and Director of the Office of Epidemiology for the Fulton County Board of Health.
+Previously, Dr. Gonzalez was at the Florida Department of Health as the Health Executive Medical Director, Bureau of Epidemiology, Division of Disease Control and Health Protection and had direct oversee of the Infectious Disease Prevention and Investigations (IDP&I) Section operations.
+In this role, Dr. Gonzalez did oversee the acute disease team, food and water disease program, vector borne and zoonotic program, healthcare associated infection program, the FL Epidemiology Intelligence Service Fellowship (FL EIS), and served as senior medical epidemiologist as well.
+Previously, he was the Disease Response and Control Manager / Senior Epidemiologist for the Whatcom County Health Department in Bellingham, WA for three years, and the Infectious Diseases and Epidemiology Unit Director and Medical Epidemiologist for the North Central Health District for over nine years.
+Dr. Gonzalez earned his medical degree from the Universidad Nacional de Colombia.
 In addition, he received a Master of Public Health with a concentration in Health Care Outcomes Management, from Rollins School of Public Health at Emory University.
-Dr. Gonzalez was directly involved with research and deployment of syndromic surveillance in its former district; Dr. Gonzalez has extensively reached the healthcare community within and outside the District.
-Moreover, in collaboration with the healthcare environment, Dr. Gonzalez has successfully joined teams with emergency responders, law enforcement, and civic groups promoting public health and providing a dependable source of support and information for these nontraditional community partners.
+Dr. Gonzalez was directly involved with research and deployment of syndromic surveillance while in central GA; Dr. Gonzalez has extensively reached the healthcare community within and outside his jurisdiction.
+Moreover, Dr. Gonzalez has successfully joined teams with emergency responders, law enforcement, and civic groups promoting public health and providing a dependable source of support and information for these nontraditional community partners.